One classroom or live remote training day providing .8 CEU (Continuing Education Units) or 8 PDH (Professional Development Hours)

 Mr. Harrison is a P.Eng. with over 40 years’ experience in Instrumentation and Controls.
 Malcolm spent over 35 years with Shell and has diversified upstream and midstream experience in the heavy oil, offshore, refining and gas processing sectors.
 He is an experienced SIL Determination and CHAZOP facilitator and has worked on billion dollar projects ensuring horizontal I & C alignment between multiple EPCMs.
 Malcolm is a TÜV Functional Safety Expert and leads training workshops globally for ACM.

-For additional information and upcoming course dates, please click on the link in green below:
+For additional information and upcoming course dates, please click on the link in blue below:

-NOTE: to view the course dates, click on the green text above and then on Course Dates at the top of the linked page
+NOTE: to view the course dates, click on the blue text above and then on Course Dates at the top of the linked page